Making the Mountain

 Do you offer any financial support for lessons?

 Locals’ lessons are heavily subsidised due to the generosity of sponsorship and Grants, however there are options to assist with lesson costs.
-For more information, please see under ‘lessons…financial assistance’ on our website or contact ASSP directly via email at adaptivesportsatsunpeaks@gmail.com or by phoning the Program Manager on 250 572 0616.
+For more information, please see under ‘lessons…financial assistance’ on our website or contact ASSP directly via email at adaptivesportsatsunpeaks@gmail.com to contact our Executive Director.

 Will I have the same instructors for all my lessons?